 Steve Jobs was neurotic.
 Elon Musk, a visionary, is neurotic.
 He’s going on and on about A.I. and most of the world doesn’t care.
 He’s bothered by that.
 Gifted children, for those of you who were or who knew one, one of the greatest science is that he’s always depressed.
 Gifted kids are bothered by a lot of stuff that they shouldn’t be bothered by.

 “Hey, why won’t you just play with a Tonka truck?”
 “Do you know what’s happening to the environment?
 Do you know all the CO2 that’s killing us?”
 That’s the sign of a gifted child.
 The armour of repression is cracking.
-He’s bothered by these things because he sees he cosmics.
+He’s bothered by these things because he sees the cosmic significance.
 He sees the insignificance of this life, and that bothers him.

-I’m tired of coaching the life.
+I’m tired of coaching the lie.
 Most of the guys who come to me are just wanting to learn how to live the lie better.
-“How do I get ego validation from club bitches that mean nothing?”
+“How do I get ego validation from club bitches who mean nothing?”
 Fuck, kill me now.
 I don’t want to teach that.
-I do not want to that to be how I spend my days on this planet.
+I do not want that to be how I spend my days on this planet.
 The little time that I have because my life means nothing anyway.